 An analysis of more than 50 clinical trials, involving more than 17,000 total participants, found that weight loss—via bariatric surgery or intensive lifestyle intervention—led to a decrease in A1C levels.

-It’s important to note that this general statement will not be true for everyone.
+It’s important to note that this general statement isn't true for everyone.
 Some may require more weight loss to see a decrease in their A1C levels.

-The authors similarly note that a reduction in A1C levels was more likely in people who initially had very high A1C levels, suggesting that as you get nearer to the diabetes threshold of 6.5%, it becomes harder to reduce your A1C levels.
+The study similarly notes that a reduction in A1C levels was more likely in people who initially had very high A1C levels, suggesting that as you get nearer to the diabetes threshold of 6.5%, it becomes harder to reduce your A1C levels.

 Nonetheless, reducing body weight does appear to be an effective way to reduce A1C levels6.

 According to the American Diabetes Association, exercise is defined as any planned physical activity that increases your energy output.
 This can take the form of walking, running, swimming, weight lifting, or resistance training (among many other forms)8.